IstasNix/MTG-TTSim/README.md

 # MTG-TTSim
 Files for playtesting MTG Decks in Tabletop Simulator.
 Multiple formats of MTG are supported, with most card images in-game being pulled from the usual suspect, Scryfall.
-This repo exists for those few cards which are not, and TTS tools.
+This repo exists for those few cards which are not, and TTS tools (like counters, dice, skyboxes, and tabletop inlays).
 ## deck
 _Includes decklist JSON files, sorted by format._
 ### commander